 - The Breast Cancer Prevention Partners site shares, “BCPP’s Campaign for Safe Cosmetics developed a Red List of Chemicals of Concern in Cosmetics.”7

 The point is that the ads for these products, which we spread over our skin, in our hair, and in our mouth and breathe into our lungs, never say anything about health risks.
 But health concerned sources say there are risks and you should know about them.
-Remember too, that chemicals washed down the drain become part of the ecosystem.
+Remember too, that chemicals washed down the drain becomes part of the ecosystem.
 Your body doesn’t need an overdose of unnecessary chemicals and neither does the planet.

 Don’t be scared, just be informed.
 Some of the products you use on your body daily or spray in the air or bathe in are causing your body increased stress.
 You can opt for more natural products.
 Check out the health and beauty department in the local health food store.
 Consider buying from a local maker of personal care products for fresh, simple formulas.